/* Rambling Owl addition to remove page titles from blogs */

 Slogging along the beach

-To add to this, individual stones were quite happy to take up the mantle from yesterday's tussocky-grass and tip your feet over.
-Before long, I found that this type of terrain was causing me to use a different walking action from my usual one.
-My new walking action didn't fit my clothes and I very quickly developed a chafe-mark on an indecent area of my inner thigh, near the dangly bit.
-It was quite sore and felt a little like a burn which it was, I suppose, given that my skin had been a victim of friction.
+Before long this new terrain had introduced a different walking action from my usual one.
+My new walking action didn't fit my clothes, and I very quickly developed a chafe-mark on an indecent area of my inner thigh.
+It was quite sore and felt rather like a burn, which in a sense is what it was.

-Mark had walked on ahead and had stopped to examine something.
-He waited until I walked closer to him and could see for myself what it was.
-It was a dead seal pup, smelly and fairly mutilated.
-I looked it over and could see at least one deep hole in its abdomen, as if some weird scientist had taken a core sample from it.
-Jo was approaching us.
+Mark had walked on ahead and stopped to examine something, waiting until I was close enough to see for myself.
+A dead seal pup, smelly and fairly mutilated, with at least one deep hole in its abdomen as if some peculiar scientist had taken a core sample from it.
+Jo was approaching behind me.

 "Do you want to see a seal?"
-I asked him.
+I asked.

-Jo gave it the curious once-over.
+Jo gave it the once-over.
 "It's only young, isn't it?"

-We walked on for a while and then stopped by some dunes for a water-break.
-We had stopped near a sign telling us that there was a fish farm in the field across the road.
-This is possibly part of Ballochroy farm.
+We walked on and stopped by some dunes for a water break near a sign advertising a fish farm across the road.

-"They've planted salmon this year and are going to rotate it with haddock the year after," explained silly Bod.
+"They've planted salmon this year," said Bod, "and are going to rotate with haddock the year after."

 Terminating at a terminal ....

-We stopped for lunch at 12:10p.m on the edge of the beach.
-Mark and I sat on a plank of wood making a bridge across two dunes, while Bod and Jo merely squatted on little humps of sand.
-I enjoyed my food as I gazed about me.
-At least yesterday's prawn curry hadn't made an explosive comeback.
-I watched my new friend, the red-breasted merganser dive for its own lunch for a while and also trained my binoculars on the ferry and distant Gigha.
-We were talking, when something splashed largely in the water, near the shore.
-We immediately began a round of accusing each other of lugging something into the sea.
-We were all so convincing of our innocence that I believe none of us did it and what it was shall remain a mystery.
+Lunch at ten past twelve on the edge of the beach.
+Mark and I on a plank of wood bridging two dunes, Bod and Jo squatting on sand humps.
+I ate and gazed about and watched my new friend the red-breasted merganser dive for its own lunch.
+We were talking when something splashed largely in the water near the shore.
+We immediately began accusing each other of hurling something in.
+We were all so convincing of our innocence that I am satisfied none of us did it, and what it was shall remain a mystery.

 "What are the locals trying to tell us?" asked Bod.

-I prodded at a huge gin bottle with my walking pole as I walked past it.
+I prodded a huge empty gin bottle with my walking pole.

 "It's empty!" said Jo, rolling his eyes.

-The rain stopped after about half an hour and I cautiously peeped out from the cave of my hood like a coy tortoise.
-My feet were hurting again as we moved around the headland at Rhunahaorine.
-A particular aspect about Rhunahaorine was its apparent attraction as a winter feeding ground.
-The grassland around here, hidden from us as we walked by, draws in many white-fronted geese from Greenland each year.
+The rain stopped after half an hour and I cautiously peeped out from the cave of my hood like a coy tortoise.
+My feet were hurting again as we moved around the headland at Rhunahaorine, which turns out to be a significant winter feeding ground — the grassland around here draws white-fronted geese from Greenland each year, though they had the sense not to be here in September.

 Mark on the beach

-We still had some walking to do and found ourselves passing an OS triangulation pillar not far off the beach.
-It apparently sits just two metres above sea level and boasts the lowest OS triangulation point in Scotland.
+An OS triangulation pillar not far off the beach claimed to sit just two metres above sea level and to be the lowest such triangulation point in Scotland.
+I recorded this fact with the respect it deserved and walked on.

-"The last toilet was great - it had liquid soap!" said Jo, as he departed for his latest appraisal.
+"The last toilet was great — it had liquid soap!" he reported as he headed off for his latest appraisal.

-"Charming," said Jo, as he watched its sphincter twitch, "Still - she winked at me."
+"Charming," said Jo, watching its sphincter twitch.
+"Still — she winked at me."

-I was becoming aware of the nostalgic smell of coal fire all over again.
-Some of the brick houses had smoke puffing from their chimneys.
-There were large blackberries within reach on the bushes so I plucked one and bit into it experimentally.
-It tasted foul, was overripe and burst in my hand.
-I was limping distinctively as we got back to the car and was glad to be finished for the day, because it began to rain again.
+The nostalgic smell of coal fire reached me as we passed brick houses with smoke puffing from their chimneys.
+I plucked a large blackberry from a nearby bush and bit into it experimentally.
+It was overripe, tasted foul, and burst in my hand.
+I was limping distinctly as we reached the car and was glad to be finished, because it had started raining again.

 A Campbeltown excursion ....

-A couple more episodes of Fawlty Towers were stuck on but we got even more entertainment, Jo and I, from examining Mark's heel.
-It was raw, I mean fiery raw.
-The blister had long since burst and the exposed flesh beneath had spent the day being grated against the inside of Mark's boot.
+Jo and I watched another couple of episodes of Fawlty Towers and then entertained ourselves considerably more by examining Mark's heel.
+It was fiery raw — the blister had long since burst and the exposed flesh beneath had spent the day being grated against the inside of his boot.
 God knows how he had managed to walk on it.
-Jo said that he was reminded of the dead seal.
-Mark was going to decide in the morning whether he could compete in tomorrow's little jaunt up and over the peninsula again.
+Jo said it reminded him of the dead seal.
+Mark would decide in the morning whether he could compete in the next day's walking.

 See Route on ......